r-lidar-lab/lidRviewer/README.md

 | `rgl`              | 15-20         | 1.2 GB    | no    |
 | `PointCloudViewer` | < 1           | 1.0 MB    | yes   |

-Time is the time to open the Windows.
-Alloc mem.
-Is the extra memory allocated by the call.
-Fluid means you rotate and zoom freely.
+Time is the time to open the windows.
+Alloc mem. is the extra memory allocated by the call.
+Fluid means you can rotate and zoom freely.